happycube/cxadc-linux3/README.md

 https://www.aliexpress.com/item/1005003133382186.html?spm - Green Variation
 https://www.aliexpress.com/item/4001286595482.html?spm    - Blue Variation

+Note 01: For getting reliable 40Mhz 8bit and 20mhz 16bit the recommended crystal is the `ABLS2-40.000MHZ-D4YF-T`.

-Note 01: Asmedia PCI to PCIE 1x bridge chips may have support issues on some older PCH chipsets intel 3rd gen for example, white cards use ITE chips which might not have said issue.
+Note 02: Asmedia PCI to PCIE 1x bridge chips may have support issues on some older PCH chipsets intel 3rd gen for example, white cards use ITE chips which might not have said issue.

-Note 02: Added cooling can provide stability more so with 40-54mhz crystal mods, but within 10° Celsius of room temperature is always preferable for silicone hardware but currently only 40mhz mods have been broadly viable in testing.
+Note 03: Added cooling can provide stability more so with 40-54mhz crystal mods, but within 10° Celsius of room temperature is always preferable for silicone hardware but currently only 40mhz mods have been broadly viable in testing.

-Note 03: For crystals over 54mhz it might be possible to use higher crystals with a self regulated temperature chambered models.
+Note 04: For crystals over 54mhz it might be possible to use higher crystals with a self regulated temperature chambered models but this is still to have proper testing.

+Note 05: List of tested working crystals: Native SMD crystal is a `HC-49/US` type

+`40MHz` - ABRACON ABLS2-40.000MHZ-D4YF-T 18pF 30ppm `HC-49/US`

+`40MHz` - Diodes Incorporated FL400WFQA1 7pF 10ppm `SMD Package`

+`48MHz` - ECS ECS-480-18-33-AGM-TR 18pF 25ppm  `SMD Package`

+`50MHz` - ECS ECS-500-18-33-AGM-TR 18pF 30ppm  `SMD Package`

+`54MHz` - ECS ECS-540-8-33-JTN-TR 8pF 20ppm `SMD Package`

 ## Getting started